+As we age, unfortunately things change color and shift in different directions.
+I am no different than most other women.
+My roots are gray –– stubborn icky gray and multiple shades of gray.
 My head started to turn years ago.
-I was way too young, probably in my mid-thirties.
-My mother is 73 and I swear she has less than I do.
+I was way too young, in my early thirties.
+My mother is 73 and I swear she has less gray hair than I do.
 I got the bad gray hair gene card.

-For no visible roots, three weeks is really the number.
-So instead, I march up to the trusty Duane Reade at 88th and Broadway and spend $8.99 on a Clairol touch-up kit.
-I put on my little rubber gloves, clear a space in my little NY bathroom, mix it up and apply.
+I wish I could get my hair colored every three weeks in the salon, but at $90 a pop, that is not happening any time soon –– unless I become a world-famous blogger.
+For no visible roots, three weeks is really the number for me.
+So instead of paying a bundle, I march up to the trusty Duane Reade at 88th and Broadway and spend $8.99 on a Clairol touch-up kit.
+I put on my little rubber gloves, clear a space in my compact NYC bathroom, mix it up and apply.
 Voila!
 Just 30 minutes later, I've washed that gray right out of my hair.
-Corny I know.

 So once every few months, I visit my colorist.
 He does my entire head and makes everything perfect and even again.
 Nonetheless, just 3-4 weeks later, I need a touch-up and repeat the whole process.